 About Melanie

-Melanie is a female Goldendoodle over 1 year old.
+Melanie is a female Goldendoodle almost 2 years old.
 Carefully selected as a great representative of her breed, Charissa decided to make her part of their program.
 Charissa has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing